orndor/Elasticsearch-access-policy-update/README.md

      }
    }
 ```
-3) An IMA which Lambda assumes which allows the following:
+3) An IAM role which Lambda assumes and allows the following:
 - Allow EC2 Describe Instances
 - Allow Update Elasticsearch Domain Config on the required ES domain